millimelon/TESC-Farm-Intern25/part-descriptions.md

 - **Tablet Wall Mount:** By mounting the tablet on the wall it can be visible to multiple workers at the same time.
 - **Waterproof Membrane Keyboard:** Bluetooth wireless waterproof QWERTY keyboard for use with the tablet.
 - **RS232 Adapter:** This adapter allows the Raspberry Pi to read the output from the scale, relieving the need to hand-record weights.
+- **RJ45 to DB9 Adapter:** Allows the solar charge controller to be connected to the RS232 adapter.

 ## Wireless
 Wireless communication is essential for the cordless operation of sensors and input devices with the server, as well as the bridge from the farm hub to the wash station.